Frequently Asked Questions

 Consult the position descriptions on this website, ask your team leader, be resourceful and ask yourself, “What’s my outcome and what do I need to do to fulfill it?”

 We want to support you-and remember, you’re here to support Tony, the participants and RRI!
 Maybe it’s time for you to stretch yourself and step up to a new level.
-If you’re certain this is not the right position for you at this time, please ask the Crew Director to help you determine a better one-we want to help you be the best you can be.
+If you’re certain this is not the right position for you at this time, please ask the Crew Manager to help you determine a better one-we want to help you be the best you can be.

 Absolutely!
 Step up and tell us where you’d like to grow and serve.

 Remember, people are not their behaviors, and we are all here to serve and grow.
 The best thing to do is use the Quality Request and approach the person directly.
-If not, ask the Crew Director to help you.
+If not, ask the Crew Manager to help you.